-Watch any of these outstanding MSOL Connect programs again or experience them for the first time by clicking below.
-Please feel free to share with friends who also love classical music.
+Click below to watch any of these outstanding MSOL Connect programs.
+Feel free to share with friends who also love classical music.

-If you have enjoyed these programs and have not yet become a member, please consider joining the MSOL or consider making a donation.
+If you enjoy these programs and have not yet become a member, please consider joining the MSOL or consider making a donation.
 Donations benefit the Madison Symphony Orchestra’s nationally-recognized Education and Community Engagement Programs.
 Learn more about the benefits of MSOL membership.

 9/3/22 — 1 New Executive Director + 1 New Symphony Season